phantomcyber/splunk-soar-sdk/docs/api_reference.rst

 Parameters for the Make Request Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Make Request action functions require a specific parameter class called `MakeRequestParams`.
+Make Request action functions require a specific parameter class called :class:`~soar_sdk.params.MakeRequestParams`.
 You should use this class as-is, instead of overriding it.

 .. autoclass:: soar_sdk.params.MakeRequestParams